 Perhaps, it is time we look to see if we (Christians) are whitewashed tombs, vipers and the self-proclaimed keepers of the law who “outwardly indeed appear upright, but within you are full of dissimulation and lawlessness.”
 Perhaps, it’s time we confess “God, grant mercy to me, a sinner.” and we “1Become imitators of God, therefore, like beloved children, 2And walk in love, as the Anointed also loved you and gave himself up on our behalf, an offering and sacrifice to God, for the aroma of a sweet fragrance.
 3But whoring, and every impurity or acquisitiveness—let it not be named among you, as befits holy persons—4Nor foul conduct and imbecile chatter and flippancy, which are unbecoming things—but instead thanksgiving.”

 Let me be the first to confess that I am guilty of everything I write about plus a whole lot more.
-In fact, just this week I was arguing about things that do matter and actually deny my the space and time to love my neighbors as myself.
-In reading my Bible, I was confronted by how I am supposed to turn my cheek to someone striking me if I cannot turn my cheek to a differing opinion.
-I am ridiculous to think that I will ever lay down my life for my neighbor if I refuse to lay down my own opinions, shut my mouth, refuse to argue over things that I have little to no control over, and most of the time little to understanding.
-Why do I waste time arguing when I have been called to Love and 9Love is without dissemblance.
+In fact, just this week I was arguing about things that do matter and actually deny me the space and time to love my neighbors as myself.
+In reading my Bible, I was confronted by how I am supposed to turn my cheek to someone striking me.
+Yet, if I cannot turn my cheek to a differing opinion, then I am ridiculous to think that I will ever lay down my life for my neighbor if I refuse to lay down my own opinions, shut my mouth, refuse to argue over things that I have little to no control over, and most of the time little to understanding.
+Why do I waste time arguing politics when I have been called to Love and 9Love is without dissemblance.
 Abhorring wickedness, clinging to the good, 10Devoted to one another in brotherly love, giving preference of honor to one another, 11Not slothful in zeal, fervent in spirit, slaving for the Lord, 12Rejoicing in hope, enduring in affliction, persevering in prayer, 13Providing for the needs of the holy ones, pursuing hospitality—14Bless those who persecute, bless and do not curse—15To rejoice with those rejoicing, to weep with those weeping—16Being of the same mind toward one another, not loftily minded, but instead associating with the lowly—do not fancy yourselves sages—17Repaying no one evil for evil, providing things in good countenance with all human beings.
 18If possible for you, be at peace with all human beings.
 19Do not exact justice for yourselves, beloved, but yield place before anger; for it has been written, “‘The exacting of justice is mine, I will requite,’ says the Lord.”
 20But rather, “If your enemy hungers, feed him; if he thirsts, give him drink; for in doing this you will heap coals of fire on his head.”
 21Do not be vanquished by evil, but vanquish the evil with the good.